k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/04_fabric_tdm_library.md

 TDM enables setting TTL (Time To Live) on the TDM LUIs.
 The default TTL period is 10 days.
 The TDM LUI's TTL depends on the following **shared Globals** (imported from the TDM Library):

-- **TDM_LU_RETENTION_PERIOD_TYPE** - by default, it is populated by 'Days'.
+- **TDM_LU_RETENTION_PERIOD_TYPE** — by default, it is populated by 'Days'.
 This Global can have one of the following values: Minutes, Hours, Days, Weeks or Years.
-- **TDM_LU_RETENTION_PERIOD_VALUE** - by default, it is populated with the value 10. **Populate this Global with either a zero or an empty value to avoid setting TTL on the TDM LUIs**.
+- **TDM_LU_RETENTION_PERIOD_VALUE** — by default, it is populated with the value 10. **Populate this Global with either zero or an empty value to avoid setting a TTL on the TDM LUIs**.

 ### TDM Cleanup Process